-MAE was included to provide an interpretable measure of the average deviation between the predicted and target values.
+MAE is included to provide an interpretable measure of the average deviation between the predicted and target values.
 Together with RMSE, it ensures that both typical and extreme prediction errors are monitored during counterfactual evaluation~\cite{chicco2021coefficient}.

-\subsubsection{Flip Ratio (FR)}
+\subsection{Flip Ratio (FR)}

-For classification tasks, the Flip Ratio was used to measure the validity of counterfactuals.
+For classification tasks, the Flip Ratio is used to measure the validity of counterfactuals.
 It is the proportion of counterfactual instances that successfully alter the model's prediction to the target class $y'$:

 where $f_{\phi}(\cdot)$ denotes the classifier, $x'_i$ the generated counterfactual, and $\mathbf{I}[\cdot]$ the indicator function.
-FR assesses counterfactual explanations' primary goal, changing the model's decision while ensuring the modified instance remains realistic.
+FR assesses the primary goal of counterfactual explanations, which is to change the model's decision while ensuring the modified instance remains realistic.

-\subsubsection{Structural Similarity Index Measure (SSIM)}
+\subsection{Structural Similarity Index Measure (SSIM)}